codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-getting-started.md

 </div>

 > Don't rush anything.
 Breath and go slowly.
-> Wish you peace and joy, my buddy.
+> Wish you peace and joy, buddy.
 > \_\_A simple & happy Mind